-In response to some angry comments about the large number of assholes running around in management roles, and my possible (!) involvement in promoting such a thing, here’s the first in a series of posts about assholes.
+In response to angry comments about the large number of assholes running around in management circles, here’s the first in a series of posts about them.
+(There is also a positive follow up post on the top ten reasons managers become great):

 The top ten reasons managers become assholes:

 - A boss they admired was an asshole.
-In trying to emulate someone more powerful then themselves, they didn’t separate the good qualities from the bad and copied it all.
-In their admiration they defend the bad as well as the good (note: people do this with their parents too).
+In trying to emulate someone more powerful than themselves, they didn’t separate the good qualities from the bad and copied it all.
+In their admiration they defend the bad along with the good (note: people do this with their parents too).
+See The Jobsian Fallacy.

 - They are insecure in their role.
 The psychology of opposites goes a long way in understanding human nature.
-Overly aggressive people are often quite scared, and their aggression is a pre-emptive attack driven by fear: they attack first because they believe an attack from you is inevitable.
+Overly aggressive people are often quite scared, and their aggression is a pre-emptive attack driven by fear: they attack first because they believe an attack from others is inevitable.
 Management makes many people nervous since it’s defined by having have less direct control, but more broad influence.
-A huge percentage of managers never get over this, and micromanage: a clear sign of insecurity and confusion over their role and yours.
+Many managers never get over this, and micromanage: a clear sign of insecurity and confusion over their role and yours.

 - They prefer intimidation to leadership.
 If you have a gun, the fastest way to get someone to do something for you is to threaten them with it.
 But if you take away the gun, you have no power.
 However if you take the time to convince someone to do something for good reasons, those reasons can last no matter how armed or unarmed you are.
 A person who has confused intimidation with persuasion, or leadership, behaves poorly all the time.
 They rely on their guns, not their minds, which enslaves the people who work for them out of using their minds either.

-- Their life sucks.
+- They are unhappy with their lives.
 What percentage of people are miserable in the corporate world?
 I think 20-30% is a safe bet.
 If you’re miserable, you tend to inflict your misery on those who have less power than you do.
-If your life sucks badly enough you won’t even notice how rude you are to waiters, assistants, and sub-ordinates.
+If your life is miserable enough you won’t even notice how rude you are to waiters, assistants, and sub-ordinates.
 It may be nothing personal, or even work related, these people simply have a volcano of negative emotions that must escape somewhere, often in eruptions that they can not control.
 Just be glad you’re not their spouse or offspring.

 - They lose their way.
 Management is disorienting.
 You are not in the real world in the same way front line workers are.
 Everything is meta.
 Decisions become abstractions.
 People are numbers.
 Getting lost in middle management is common.
 Unless they find a guiding light to keep the bearings, and stay low to the ground, good people get lost.
 It’s smart when taking on a new role to ask someone closer to the ground to be your sanity check.
 Telling you when the front lines thinks you’re not the same guy anymore.